Red or Black Spots on Nails? What They Might Mean

 Your doctor may ask about your medical history and your family medical history.
 To determine the cause of splinter hemorrhages, laboratory procedures used include:

 A hemorrhage under the nail is often a symptom of cancer called melanoma.
-If your doctor suspects a malignancy, he or she will recommend a biopsy to determine if the dark spot is cancerous or benign.
+If your doctor suspects a malignancy, they will recommend a biopsy to determine if the dark spot is cancerous or benign.

 Treatment of Red or Black Spots on Nails